What we have done in 2019

 The ‘Holiday Film’ competition was won by Alan Tutt whose holiday in Malta in November 2018 was graphically and instructionally documented.2nd was Barry Martin with a film of Arlington Court 3rd was David Wood with a film of his Sailing trip to France.

 presented by David Bristowe

 A workshop on ‘How to Film an Event ’.
 Led by Chairman Barry Martin, and using draft guidelines, filming a theater production was discussed first and members with experience contributed additional advice.

 See page ‘Hints & Tips’ on this website.

 Similar attention was given to filming an outdoor event e.g. a carnival or a garden party.
-Some further planning of a club project the subject being a fashion presentation by Austrian students on an educational visit to Eastbourne.
+Some further plannin of a club project the subject being a fashion presentation by Austrian students on an educational visit to Eastbourne.

 Was spent watching award winning films from the 2018 South East region’s film festival.
 Members saw a mix of dramas, travelogue, comedy, and documentary films.
 The excellence of the camerawork, editing, and, where appropriate, musical backing, was very obvious.
 Even for those who had been present at the festival seeing the films again was a reminder of their quality.

 Following a short presentation by a member who has had experience in filming weddings members sought to clarify some of the terms relating to light temperature, and ‘white balance’ camera setting.

 Excerpts from member’s favourite commercial films were viewed and discussed.
 These included Creation about Darwin, Amelie, La Charge of the Light Brigade, and South Pacific.

 Members welcomed another potential member to the first meeting of2019.
 The instructional evening gave opportunity for learning more about how to ‘set’ their camera for better results – the tendency to leave the camera on ‘auto’ does not suit all filming situations.